GrowerMain/COMP2042_Y2_CW/README.md

 - **Adjusted Paddle Movement:**
     - Modified the `move(int direction)` method to prevent paddle movement while the ball is stuck.

+- **Added new method updateBackground:**
+    - Changes the background every level to co-inside with the newly developed campaign story of the game
+- **Modified start():**
+    - Included dialog messages that load in at the start of each level, that provides a vivid and interesting storyline for users to follow as the play the game.

 ### Reasons for Modifications:
 - **Ball Sticking Mechanism:**
   - The introduction of the `isBallStuck` variable and corresponding modifications in `initBall()` and `setPhysicsToBall()` were necessary to implement a controlled release of the ball from the paddle.

 - **Enhanced Gameplay Dynamics:**
   - These changes aim to improve gameplay dynamics by providing more control to the player over the initial trajectory of the ball.

 - **Paddle-Ball Interaction:**
   - Adjustments to the paddle movement prevent unintended interactions while the ball is in a stuck state, avoiding disruptions to the gaming experience.
+- **Added new method updateBackground:**
+  - The method allows for plug and play of different background photos easily, making it easier for a developer to swap out the given set of photos, and have different sequence or photos displayed entirely.

+- **Modified start():**
+  - The method allows for plug and play of different dialogs easily, making it easier for a developer to swap out the given set of dialogs, and create a different storyline altogether.

 ## 2. **GameEngine.java**
 ### Changes Made:
 - **Adjusted Physics Update Call:**
       - Extended the `onPhysicsUpdate()` method to include a call to `setPhysicsToBall()` from the `Main` class.

 ### Reasons for Modifications:
 - **Integration with Main Class:**